teancom/codex/aws.md

 $ ssh -i ~/.ssh/cf-deploy.epm ubuntu@52.43.51.197
 ```

+Problems connecting?
+[Verify your SSH fingerprint][verify_ssh] in the
+troubleshooting doc.

-### Setup Jumpbox
+### Add User

-Once on the bastion host, you'll want to use the `jumpbox` script, which has been installed automatically by the Terraform configuration.
-This script installs some useful utilities like `jq`, `spruce`, `safe`, and `genesis` all of which will be important when we start using the bastion host to do deployments.
+Once on the bastion host, you'll want to use the `jumpbox` script, which has
+been installed automatically by the Terraform configuration.
+This script
+installs some useful utilities like `jq`, `spruce`, `safe`, and `genesis` all of
+ which will be important when we start using the bastion host to do deployments.

 SSH into your bastion host and check if the `jumpbox` utility is installed: